alainkaegi/pythonorama/data_structures/array_based.md

 ```

 The class ArrayStack has two attributes, `_data` and `_size`. `_data` is a primitive array holding the items on the stack.
 In order to allow the stack to grow and shrink without resizing the array, the capacity of `_data` may be larger than the current height of the stack. `_size` indicates how much of the array is actually part of the stack.
-It also indicates the index of the next available slot in the array.
+It is also useful as the index of the next available slot in the array.

 For example, an ArrayStack with capacity for 8 items, but currently only holding 5, would look like this: